pitrho/react-gridstack/README.md

 ## Installing

+### NPM (preferred)

+    npm install react-gridstack

 ### Browser

-Copy the react-gridstack.min.js and react-gridstack.min.css files and include them in your html head.
+To use this package in the browser, clone this repo and run `gulp build`.
+Then, copy the react-gridstack.min.js and react-gridstack.min.css files from the `dist` directory and include them in your html head.
 Note that this files include jQuery, jQuery-UI and lodash.

-### NPM

-    npm install react-gridstack

 ## Usage:
 ```js